 Now, customer service calls in the arts may be nothing like this in terms of size, but the concepts are the same.
 Customer service typically means calling the box office, and we all have experiences both good and bad in that regard, despite the best intentions of the organizations.
 It’s very hard to staff, train, and support a 24/7 service operation as a non-profit.

 But here’s where a new opportunity lies.
-Let me suggest you to do an assessment of what you offer now: How much customer support information to you provide on your site?
-For instance, do you provide detailed information about parking, what time the house opens, what do I do if customers need assistance for an aging relative, or how to exchange my tickets?
+Let me suggest you do an assessment of what you offer now.
+How much customer support information do you provide on your site?
+For instance, do you provide detailed information about parking, what time the house opens, what to do if patrons need assistance for an aging relative, or how to exchange tickets?
 I am not talking about one-sentence answers; I’m talking over-the-top, detailed answers written in a clear, empathetic manner designed to solve problems before your patrons ever need to call.

 What’s interesting is that customers today want this customer service information to be online.
 The millennial generation typically looks online first, before making that dreaded phone call.
 And I suspect that as documentation gets better, older generations will begin to do the same.

 So at the risk of overstating my premise, let me ask again: How much information about your ticketing and event information exists on your website?
 Is your customer service help screen filled with nearly every question a customer could possibly ask?
 Do you make it easy for people to find information that could just as easily be found on the web versus making them call you?

 While your organization may not be able to afford a sophisticated bot to interpret a user’s question and match it with a pre-formatted set of answers, you can get most of the way there for next to no cost.
 The cost for these services will inevitably come down, so why not start by putting up as much helpful information as possible in an accessible place on your site where ticket buyers can quickly and easily find the answers they are looking for?